duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 - `template_frame` is used to tell the Render function that the base template for this instant answer will be the **Carousel** template.
 **\*\*Note**: This is a template which we have already created and you don't have to worry about creating or modifying.*

-- `template_options` is a property which is used to specify more properties that are specifc to the current `template_frame`.
+- `template_options` is a property which is used to specify more properties that are specific to the current `template_frame`.
 In this case, we use `template_options` to define more properties for the `carosuel` template.

 - `items` is **required** when using the carousel template.
 It passes along an array or object to be iterated over by the carousel template.
 Each of these items becomes the context for the `alternative_to.handlebars` template which defines the content of each `<li>` in the carousel.